ibm-cloud-docs/vpc/pg-create.md

 1. Enter values for the following fields under details:

    * **Public gateway name** - Type a unique name for your public gateway.
    * **Resource group** - Select a resource group for your public gateway collector.
 You can use the default group for this public gateway, or select from the list (if defined).
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
    After provisioning is complete, you cannot change the resource group.
    {: important}
    * **VPC** - Select a VPC.
 You can use the default VPC for this public gateway, or select from the list (if defined).
 For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started&interface=ui).
-   * **Tags** - Add user tags (optional).
+   * **Tags** - Add user tags.
 User tags are visible account-wide.
+For more information, see [Working with tags](/docs/account?topic=account-tag).
-   * **Access management tags**: (Optional) Add access management tags to help organize access control relationships.
+   * **Access management tags** - Add access management tags to help organize access control relationships.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

 1. Copy a **sample API call** (optional).